AriFordsham/GHCWiki/travis.md

 - with `-DDEBUG`, to catch assertions.

 These settings are made in [ghc/.travis.yml](/trac/ghc/browser/ghc/.travis.yml)[](/trac/ghc/export/HEAD/ghc/.travis.yml).
-You can experiment with different settings in a `wip/...` branch.
+You can conveniently experiment with different settings in a `wip/...` branch.

 ## Statuses